- Category : Depression, Hormone, Mental Health, Thyroid

 - Supplements that will help with the uptake of NT into the synaptic cleft

-- Supporting amino acid precursors- certain amino acids such 5HTP, or SAMe can help increase the quantity of these Neurotransmitters
+- Supporting amino acid precursors- certain amino acids, such as 5-HTP or SAMe, can help increase the quantity of these Neurotransmitters

 - blood sugar stability